nelk/hell/README.md

 completion and directory
 awareness?](http://www.reddit.com/r/haskell/comments/1qzhce/using_haskell_to_write_deceptively_powerful/cdidvav?context=3)

 It's a simple read-eval-print loop for Haskell that has some simple awareness of the current directory and completion works.
-I whipped this up in a few hours, it's only a couple hundred lines of code.
+It attempts to evaluate commands as Haskell code and print the output.
+Showable values and IO values will work.
+Commands that aren't Haskell are run on the command line - piping through multiple commands works.
+The command `run :: String -> String -> IO String` allows you to run a single or multiple shell commands with pipes, with input and output as strings.
+You can easily use this command with monadic binds to pipe data between shell programs and Haskell code (see below).
+The convenience function `run_ :: String -> IO String` uses the empty string for input.

 ## What's it like?